 High blood sugar can sneak up on you without any obvious symptoms.
-In fact, most people don’t know they have high blood sugar until they have type 2 diabetes – and probably have had it for some time.
+In fact, most people don’t know they have high blood sugar until they’ve been diagnosed with Type 2 diabetes — and they’ve probably had it for some time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy